AsahiLinux/docs/Installing-Gentoo-with-LiveCD.md

 Finish off the rest of your usual Gentoo install procedure, reboot, and have fun!
 It's a good idea to customise the kernel as you see fit since the running config will be based on Arch/Asahi Linux.
 Remember to save the running kernel and initramfs as a fallback so you can easily boot it from GRUB should anything go wrong.

-## Important notes
-* If you are using the [`asahi-audio`](https://github.com/chadmed/asahi-audio) package, PipeWire _must_ be compiled with `extra` and `gstreamer` USE flags.
-Failing to do so will stop PipeWire from being linked against `libsndfile`, which will stop the FIRs from loading.
-* If you are switching your toolchain to clang/LLVM, be sure to force `kmod` to be built with gcc.
-Your system will be unbootable if you try building with clang!